minprog/programming-v/info/10 Syllabus.md

 This course is aimed at students with little or no prior programming experience but a desire to understand computational approaches to problem solving.
 Now, by definition, none of you are under-qualified for this course.
-In terms of being over-qualified -- if you have a lot of prior programming experience, we really don't want you wasting your time, and in this case we would suggest that you talk to us about how well this class suits your needs, and to discuss other options.
-In addition, we want to maintain a productive educational environment, and thus we don't want over-qualified students making other students feel inadequate, when in fact they are only inexperienced.

 Since computer programming involves computational modes of thinking, it will help to have some mathematical and logical aptitude.
 You should be confident